globalhawk04/OpenForge/README.md

-System now works from seed to simulation for drones!
+Drone_4 works from seed to simulation for drones!
 I cheated a little bit in the make_fleet.py to rely less on LLM to create the fleet but I had to remind myself that this was a test of Gem 3.0 reasoning and not making things absolutely perfect to avoid going down a needless rabithole.
 Now that I have the pipeline completed to a point in which i am satified the simulation is as best as i can get i will shift from drones to something else like quad or robot arms using hugging face tut: https://huggingface.co/docs/lerobot/en/so101

+Quad is had been uploaded.
+It is an attempt to create quadruped robot from user inference to simulation
 # OpenForge: Neuro-Symbolic Manufacturing Engine

 <div align="center">